 In 1970, a stained glass window was added to the north side of the nave in memory of Frederick Gillman, a local farmer who died suddenly at the age of 34.
 Depicting the impact of the changing seasons on agricultural life, it was designed and made by Nora Yoxall and Elsie Whitford.
-Then in the year 2000 another window was commissioned for the south side of the church to celebrate the new at the turn of the century and aptly incorporates the biblical text 'Jesus Christ, the same yesterday, today and for ever' (Hebrews 13:8).
+Then in the year 2000 another window was commissioned for the south side of the church to celebrate the new Millennium, funded by members of the parish and congregation, and designed and created by The Art of Glass of Earlswood.
+This window, which beautifully complements the one opposite shows various scenes and features of life in Barston at the turn of the century and aptly incorporates the biblical text 'Jesus Christ, the same yesterday, today and for ever' (Hebrews 13:8).